 - How do we monitor uptime and performance?

 - How do we secure this diverse ecosystem?

-After you have settled on a deployment-based approach to monitoring, the resulting data must be aggregated somewhere.
-That is where solutions like Elastisearch, data lakes and other open-source tools like Grafana can be beneficial - but that is not a single pane of glass, it is a fully integrated monitoring architecture that is built to support the application needs of your organization.
+After you have settled on a deployment-based approach to monitoring your hybrid cloud, the resulting data must be aggregated somewhere.
+That is where solutions like Elasticsearch, data lakes, and other open-source tools like Grafana can be beneficial - but that is not a single pane of glass; it is a fully integrated monitoring architecture that is built to support the application needs of your organization.